btskinner/rworkshop/_modules/hp_rcpp.md

     10 010010204004 101471 14757.
     # ... with 217,730 more rows

+Just a little over two minutes to compute 217,000 by 7,700 distances, finding and storing the minimally distance college along with its distance\!

 > #### Not-so quick exercise
 >
 > Below is a function that computes the great circle distance using
 > [Vincenty’s
 > formula](https://en.wikipedia.org/wiki/Vincenty%27s_formulae).
 It’s
 > more accurate than the haversine version, but can be much more
-> compuationally intensive.
+> computationally intensive.
 Try to convert the base R function into an
 > Rcpp function.
 You’ll need to start a new script and then use
 > `sourceCpp()` to read it in and test.
 Once you’ve got, substitute the
 > respective Vincenty formula functions into the `dist_min_*()`